 As far as hypoallergenic dogs go, this hypoallergenic breed is certainly one of the most lovable and friendly.
 They’re one of our favorite white dog breeds.

 For more options head over to our guide on Dog Food for Maltese.

 Affectionate White Dog Breeds

-A quick mention for our last two dog breeds.
+A quick mention of our last two dog breeds.
 These affectionate dogs will easily win a place in your heart or in any popularity contest.